Charles Lennox, 2nd Duke of Richmond: Early life

-Lord March entered into an arranged marriage in December 1719 when he was still only 18 and his bride, the Hon.
+Lord March entered into an arranged marriage in December 1719 when he was 18 and his bride, the Hon.
 Sarah Cadogan, was just 13, in order to use her large dowry to pay his considerable debts.
 Dowry and debt were due to a sum won by her father in play against his father.
 Lord and Lady March were married at The Hague.

 In 1722, March became Member of Parliament for Chichester as first member with Sir Thomas Miller as his second.
-He gave up his seat after his father died in May 1723 when he succeeded to the family's peerage titles of 2nd Duke of Richmond.
+He gave up his seat after his father died in May 1723, when he succeeded to the family's peerage titles of 2nd Duke of Richmond.
 A feature of Richmond's career was the support he received from his wife Sarah, Duchess of Richmond and Lennox, her interest being evident in surviving letters.
 Their marriage was a great success, especially by Georgian standards.

-Their grandson who became the 4th Duke is known to cricket history as Colonel the Hon.
-Charles Lennox, a noted amateur batsman of the late 18th century who was one of Thomas Lord's main guarantors when he established his new ground in Marylebone.
+Their grandson, who became the 4th Duke is known to cricket history as Colonel the Hon.
+Charles Lennox, was a noted amateur batsman of the late 18th century.
+He was one of Thomas Lord's main guarantors when he established his new ground in Marylebone.